Regent Street ditches the traffic for a summer of sunny Sundays, as Summer Streets returns for 2019.

-Picnicking in the middle of Regent Street is rarely advocated by the Secret London team, but we’ll allow it this month. > Summer Streets sees the iconic street pedestrianised between the two circuses (Oxford and Piccadilly), every Sunday > between July 1st and 22nd.
-Unlike the Oxford Street pedestrianisation, this is A) actually happening and B) will be bags > of fun.
+Picnicking in the middle of Regent Street is rarely advocated by the Secret London team, but we’ll allow it this summer.
+Summer Streets sees the iconic street pedestrianised between the two circuses (Oxford and Piccadilly), for a month of Sundays between July 15th and September 14th.
+Unlike the Oxford Street pedestrianisation, this is A) actually happening and B) will be bags of fun.

 The eagle-eyed amongst you will notice that they’re spreading our the fun a little this year, rather than last year when the event was confined to July.
 The 2019 dates are July 14th, July 21st, August 18th, and September 15th, and happily, they’re packing a whole lot of stuff onto one street.